bobdadada/cavag/docs/fiber.md

 #### 1. The input and output ends of a fiber

 In optical coupling applications, we only need to consider the conditions of the input and output ends of the fiber.
-Three properties ($n_f$, $\lambda$, and $w_f$) of the fiber must be considered.
+Three properties, $n_f$ (core refractive index), $\lambda$ (wavelength of transmitted light), and $w_f$ (radius of mode field), of the fiber must be considered.
 Any qualified manufacturer is fully capable of providing these data.
 For the fiber cavity, the end face of the fiber is not necessarily flat.
-For this case, the radius of curvature $roc$ of the end face needs to be considered.
+For this case, the radius of curvature $roc$ (radius of curvature) of the end face needs to be considered.

 Following classes are defined in the module: